-The Medical Assistant program at LTC is preparing you for a profession of medical assisting.
-Therefore as in the workplace, punctuality and mandatory attendance is the expectation for every classroom, lab, and clinical experience.
+The Medical Assistant program at Lakeshore College is preparing you for a profession of medical assisting.
+Therefore, as in the workplace, punctuality and mandatory attendance is the expectation for every classroom, lab, and clinical experience.
 Instructor and clinical site telephone/voice mail numbers will be announced at the beginning of each class and/or Practicum.
+Attendance may be graded in MA courses at the discretion of the instructors.

-- 1.Notify instructor per voice mail of necessary absence from class or learning lab.
-State name, program, time scheduled, and reason for absence. - 2.
+- 1. Notify instructor per voice mail or email of necessary absence from class or learning lab.
+State name, course absent from, and reason for absence. - 2.
 When excessive absenteeism results in the student being unable to meet the course objectives, the student will be advised to drop the course by the instructor and counselor.
 The instructor will counsel the student as soon as it becomes apparent that the student can no longer meet the course objectives in the remaining time.
 This applies to lecture, laboratory and off-campus clinical placement experiences.
-Refer to the attendance requirements in each course syllabus - 3.In the event of clinical absence, phone the clinical site and/or the instructor as directed at least one hour before scheduled time. - 4.If a student misses 3 classes (3 times of being tardy = 1 absence) and/or 3 major assignments in MA courses the instructor will make a concerted effort to contact the student to mutually discuss the absences.
-At that point, the instructor and advisor will discuss the student's attendance with them and recommend that they drop the course.
+Refer to the attendance requirements in each course syllabus - 3.In the event of clinical absence, phone the clinical site and/or the instructor as directed at least one hour before scheduled time. - 4.If a student misses 3 classes (3 times of being tardy = 1 absence) and/or 3 major assignments in MA courses regardless of the reason, the instructor will make a concerted effort to contact the student to mutually discuss the absences.
+At that point, the instructor and advisor will discuss the student's attendance with them and recommend that they drop the course if applicable.
 If the student withdraws before the last day of being able to drop a class without penalty, a grade of "W" will be given.
-After that time a grade of "F" will be assigned per the LTC grading policy.
+After that time a grade of "F" will be assigned per the LC grading policy.
 Stopping attendance in class does not constitute withdrawing from class and comes with financial implications.
-Students are responsible for officially dropping or withdrawing from class(es).

-- 5.In the event of inclement weather, listen to your local radio station for news of delay or cancellation of LTC classes.
+Students are responsible for officially dropping or withdrawing from class(es). - 5.In the event of inclement weather, listen to your local radio station for news of delay or cancellation of LC classes.
 Your individual instructor will establish and discuss specific guidelines for inclement weather.
-In any event, it is anticipated that students will use good judgment for travel in seriously inclement weather.
-Radio and television stations that broadcast LTC emergency school closing information are found in the LTC Student Handbook - 6.If a student is called for jury duty, the student will not be excused from school responsibilities.
+In any event, it is anticipated that students will use good judgment for travel in seriously inclement

+- weather.
+Radio and television stations that broadcast Lakeshore College emergency school closing information are found in the Lakeshore College Student Handbook - 6.If a student is called for jury duty, the student will not be excused from school responsibilities.
 It is recommended that if the student wishes to progress in the Medical Assistant program, that the student seeks an excuse from serving on a jury until the program is completed. - 7.In the event a student is called to active Military Duty, all attempts will be made to give credit for all prior course work completed.
 All options will be reviewed to facilitate seamless re-sequence into the Medical Assistant program. - 8.
 Promptness and regular attendance are considered mandatory in order to assure: - Satisfactory student progress. - Accurate evaluation by faculty. - Safe performance in the clinical area.